 Increased intake of omega-3 long-chain fatty acids during pregnancy has been found to reduce the risk of premature birth in single pregnancies.

-The Cochrane review into Omega-3 fatty acid addition during pregnancy was conducted by SAHMRI’s Healthy Mothers, Babies and Children theme in collaboration with the Women’s and Children’s Hospital and the University of Adelaide.
+The Cochrane review into Omega-3 fatty acid addition during pregnancy was conducted by SAHMRI’s Women and Kids Theme in collaboration with the Women’s and Children’s Hospital and the University of Adelaide.

 Professor Maria Makrides, Theme Leader and Deputy Director of SAHMRI, says evidence from the Cochrane review shows daily omega-3 supplementation reduces the risk of birth before 37 weeks by 11 per cent, and reduces the risk of birth before 34 weeks by 42 per cent.